← Back Published on

 Six months ago, Aline Marques started to see more of the sunlight.
 Instead of working the nights in São Paulo, she now wakes up early, goes to school, is greeted by her classmates and gets hugged at work.
 Aline says her new routine is "pure happiness"—and by happiness she means not being humiliated, threatened or beaten.

-Aline is one of the 100 transgender people who participate in Transcidadania, a pilot project of São Paulo city that gives a scholarship of R$827.40 [about $263 dollars] for those who attend 30 hours of classes weekly.
+Aline is one of the 100 transgender people who participate in Transcidadania, a pilot project of São Paulo city that gives a scholarship of R$827.40 [about $165 dollars] for those who attend 30 hours of classes weekly.
 G1 followed the group's classes and activities for a month and interviewed ten participants.
 Watch the video with their stories.

-Professor Sula Assunção during a Transcidadania class (Marcelo Brandt/G1)
+Instructor Sula Assunção during a Transcidadania class (Marcelo Brandt/G1)

-The compulsory 30 hours are filled by school activities and courses taught at the LGBT Citizenship Center, recently opened in Largo do Arouche.
+The compulsory 30 hours are filled by school activities and courses taught at the LGBTQA+ Citizenship Center, recently opened in Largo do Arouche.
 Rooms are full (absences are deducted from payment) and teachers often find it difficult to cope with students' anxiety for speaking - and the willingness to be heard.

 Student during a Transcidadania class (Marcelo Brandt/G1)